NidhiRai1/oops/README.md

-Diference between oops and sop(structured priented programming) oops - things revolve around object + class insted of function program become real world so , it's redability encahnce , reduce redundancy, increase reusability, buttom-top approch , good for data hiding sop - it provode the logical structuer to program where program is divided funcion , top - bottom appproch , no suppport for data hiding
+Diference between oops and sop(structured priented programming) oops - things revolve around object + class insted of function program become real world so , it's redability encahnce , reduce redundancy, increase reusability, buttom-top approch , good for data hiding sop - it provode the logical structuer to program where program is divided funcion, top - bottom appproch , no suppport for data hiding

 class - it is a blue print of object (class = method(function) + attribute(properties))
 object - it is instance of class